- 1 The Spirit of the Lord and His Messenger

 Our strongest confirmation of the early Church belief comes from the Epistle of Barnabas and the Shepherd of Hermas, two Books included in the New Testament in the Codex Sinaiticus.
-The Codex Sinaiticus, known as א, is the best “complete” Greek text we have, and designated Manuscript (01).
-It was written between 325 and 360, 20 years before the Trinity doctrine was established in 381.
+The Codex Sinaiticus, known as א, is the best “complete” Greek text we have and is designated Manuscript (01).
+It was written between 325 and 360, twenty years before the Trinity doctrine was established in 381.
 The New Testament books in the Codex Sinaiticus were those we have today, with the addition of the Epistle of Barnabas and the Shepherd of Hermas, which followed the Book of Revelation.

-The Epistle of Barnabas, (A.D.
-70–130) used the expression “Who (Christ) was manifested (in the flesh)” seven times, and described Christ’s body as “the vessel of the Spirit.”
+The Epistle of Barnabas (A.D.
+70–130) used the expression “Who (Christ) was manifested (in the flesh)” seven times and described Christ’s body as “the vessel of the Spirit.”

 In Chapter 6:14, we read:

-“Behold,” says the Lord, “I will take away from these, that is, from those whom the Spirit of the Lord foresaw, their stony hearts, and I will put hearts of flesh within them, because He was to be manifested in flesh, and to sojourn among us.”
+“Behold,” says the Lord, “I will take away from these, that is, from those whom the Spirit of the Lord foresaw, their stony hearts, and I will put hearts of flesh within them, because He was to be manifested in flesh and to sojourn among us.”

 The Shepherd of Hermas (A.D.
 85–145) explained Jesus Christ as the Spirit of EL who made creation: “The Pre-existent Holy Spirit, which created the whole creation, God made to dwell in flesh that He desired” (Parable 5: 6).

-The Shepherd of Hermas also described Christ as the Spirit who spoke in the form of a Church: “The Holy Spirit which spoke with you in the form of a Church showed you, for that Spirit is the Son of God” (Parable 9: 1).”
+The Shepherd of Hermas also described Christ as the Spirit who spoke in the form of a Church: “The Holy Spirit, which spoke with you in the form of a Church, showed you, for that Spirit is the Son of God” (Parable 9: 1).

-The idea that Christ was two persons, one Spirit and one flesh, was incorrect, but it would continue to reappear.
+The idea that Christ was two persons—one spirit and one flesh—was incorrect, but it would continue to reappear.
 In the fifth century, it became known as “Nestorianism.”

 Confusion regarding Jesus’ baptism instruction

-A misunderstanding of Jesus’ baptism instruction also contributed to the idea the Holy Spirit was a third person in the Bible.
+A misunderstanding of Jesus’ baptism instruction also contributed to the idea that the Holy Spirit was a third person in the Bible.

 “And His NAME will be called

-Justin Martyr wrote his ideas to the Senate in Rome and to the Emperor, and significantly influenced Western Christianity.
+Justin Martyr wrote his ideas to the Senate in Rome and to the Emperor and significantly influenced Western Christianity.
 From his thinking, the theology of a third person called “the Holy Spirit” began to develop.

-- Targum Jonathan ↩
+- a.k.a.
+“Pseudo Targum Jonathan” ↩

 - The last Adam is explained in Romans 5:12–15. ↩